 There are no underarm gussets, but I still put the little triangular ones on the hem slit.
 They're too important to leave off!

 Besides widening the placket, I also need to lengthen the sleeves a bit, and add more width to the back piece.
 When I was tracing out the pattern I foolishly forgot to make the back piece wider than the yoke so I could do some pleats or gathers or something, and as a result it feels very strained when I stretch my arms forward.
+The upper collar also need to be a slightly different shape, because it doesn't sit as nicely as it should, and I'm not happy with the way it looks when buttoned up.

 I have (very grudgingly) decided to add a small placket on the sleeve next time I make this kind of shirt instead of just making the gap in the bottom of the sleeve seam.
 I put shiny contrasting buttons on the cuffs and they're underneath my wrists where nobody can see them!